sampsyo/cs6120/content/blog/2022-03-29-unified-gc/index.md

 The paper concludes with some general recommendations to those looking to implement collectors.
 They state to consider three key decisions in implmenting collectors: how to paritition memory, how to traverse that memory and the trade-offs associated with the partition scheme.

 # Analysis of Contributions and Impact
 The paper itself does not present any new ideas on how to perform garbage collection.
 Instead the paper introduces a new methodology of how to develop collectors by creating a design space and evaluation method.
 This methodology is inspired by the idea that reference counting and tracing are algorithmic duals of one another.
 This key, and very cool, insight is the underlying motivation for the methodology.
 The paper also seems to be best for an engineer looking to build a garabage collector than a formal method in evaluating collectors.
-The cost analysis they give is much more practical, using "real" values for evaluation rather than estimates with a Big-Oh analysis.
+The cost analysis they give is much more practical, using "real" values for evaluation rather than estimates with a Big-O analysis.